TomObungu/computer-science.md/Programming/Competitive Programming/Resources/Comepetitive Programmer's Handbook/Book Notes.md

 long long b = a*a;
 cout << b << "\n"; // -1757895751
 ```
-> both numbers in the expres-sion a*a are of type int and the result is also of type int.
+both numbers in the expression a * a are of type int and the result is also of type int.
 Because of this, the variable b will contain a wrong result.

-> an be solved by changing the type of a to long long or by changing the expression to (long long)a * a
+an be solved by changing the type of a to long long or by changing the expression to (long long)a * a

-> Still, it is good to know that the g++ compiler also provides a 128-bit type __int128_t with a value range of −2127 . . .
+Still, it is good to know that the g++ compiler also provides a 128-bit type __int128_t with a value range of −2127 . . .
 2127 − 1 or about −1038 . . .
 1038.

 ## Modular Arithmetic
-> Sometimes, the answer to a problem is a very large number but it is enough to output it ”modulo m”, i.e., the remainder when the answer is divided by m (for example modulo 10^9 + 7)
+Sometimes, the answer to a problem is a very large number but it is enough to output it ”modulo m”, i.e., the remainder when the answer is divided by m (for example modulo 10^9 + 7)

-> The idea is that even if the actual answer is very large, it suffices to use the types int and long long
+The idea is that even if the actual answer is very large, it suffices to use the types int and long long